Read our English Championship beginner’s guide to learn more about one of the most competitive soccer leagues in the world.

 It’s a division that’s a breeding ground for rising stars and illustrious players who may have their peak years behind them, but can still show their class in what are so often anarchic fixtures.
 That makes for a brilliant blend and for managers, a variety of tactical scenarios to pick through.

-Even some of the biggest coaches in the world are willing to manage in the division; Rafael Benitez and Roberto di Matteo, both UEFA Champions League winners in previous positions, will oversee the promotion pushes of Newcastle United and Aston Villa, respectively, in 2016-17.
+Even some of the biggest coaches in the world are willing to manage in the division; Rafael Benitez and Roberto di Matteo, both UEFA Champions League winners in previous positions, oversaw Newcastle United and Aston Villa, respectively, in 2016-17.

 So if you’re a little tired of the glitz and glamor of the Premier League, La Liga or the Bundesliga, where the wages are high and the stakes even higher, the Championship can provide a refreshingly authentic alternative.